 - Badass Family: Despite their glaring flaws, everyone from Tywin's line is this to a degree.
 The same can be said of his siblings.
 His dad?
 Not so much.

-- The Beautiful Elite: All Lannisters but Tyrion are described as attractive.
+- The Beautiful Elite: Most Lannisters, though not all, are described as attractive.

-- Beauty Is Bad: The most kindhearted adult Lannister is Tyrion, the least attractive.
-Kevan is also described as unattractive, but he's much less cruel and more reasonable than his older brother.
+- Beauty Is Bad: As a general rule, the prettier a Lannister is, the nastier they are.
+Kevan is described as unattractive, but he's much less cruel and more reasonable than his older brother.
 The increasing compassion of Jaime is juxtaposed with his increasing scruffiness.
-Cersei, who is widely considered to be one of the most beautiful noblewomen in Westeros, is cruel, treacherous and occasionally murderous, while her tall, handsome son Joffrey is a horrific psychopath.
+Cersei, who is widely considered to be one of the most beautiful noblewomen in Westeros, is cruel, treacherous, and occasionally murderous, while her tall, handsome son Joffrey is a horrific psychopath.
 His brother Tommen is plump but a Cheerful Child.
 Tyrion, who is actually deformed and considered horrifying due to his dwarfism, is the noblest member of his family and has remained as such.
 Myrcella subverts this at first, as she takes after Cersei but is kind and gentle, but later gets her face disfigured by a scar.

 - Color-Coded Characters: Most Lannisters have blonde hair and green eyes; also, most of them favor dressing in Lannisters' red and gold.

 - Color Motif: The colors on their house sigil are red and gold, representing their intense ambition, military power, and wealth.